ibm-cloud-docs/FileStorage/getting-started.md

 {: #submitFileStorOrder}
 {: step}

 When you're ready to submit your order, you can place it in the [Console](/docs/FileStorage?topic=FileStorage-orderingFileStorage&interface=ui#orderingFileStorageUI), from the [CLI](/docs/FileStorage?topic=FileStorage-orderingFileStorage&interface=cli#orderingthroughCLI), with the [API](/docs/FileStorage?topic=FileStorage-orderingFileStorage&interface=api#orderingthroughAPI) or with [Terraform](/docs/FileStorage?topic=FileStorage-orderingFileStorage&interface=terraform#orderingthroughTerraform).
-For more information about provisioning File Storage for VMware&reg; deployments, see the [architecture guide](/docs/FileStorage?topic=FileStorage-architectureguide).

 By default, you can provision a combined total of 700 Block and {{site.data.keyword.filestorage_short}} volumes.
 For more information, see [Managing storage limits](/docs/FileStorage?topic=FileStorage-managinglimits).
 {: note}